-The rolling admissions model rewards the proactive.
+The rolling admissions model used by UNE Online rewards the proactive.
 Our Ed.D. program is cohort-based, and only has a specific number of spots available.
 Once those Ed.D. spots are filled, they are filled.
-So it behooves you to apply early and secure your spot if you are interested in that program.
+So it benefits you to apply early and secure your spot if you are interested in that program.

 Another benefit to rolling admissions is that the sooner you apply, the sooner you hear back from us.
 And classes do fill up, so if you’re early you get more choices of classes and sections.

-Use your goal statement to address the issue of your GPA and the fact that you didn’t perform strongly in your undergraduate education.
-We’re not looking for excuses, but tailor your message to provide an explanation as to why you didn’t perform up to your potential, what has changed, and how you will overcome and perform better academically now.
+Use your goal statement to address the issue of your GPA and discuss the reasons why you may not have put forth a strong performance in your undergraduate education.
+To be clear, this is not a space for excuses.
+Rather, the goal statement is a place to tailor your message and provide an explanation as to why you didn’t perform up to your potential, what has changed, and how you will overcome and perform better academically now.

 And then work diligently to strengthen your application in other ways.
 Add an additional reference who can speak to your work ethic.
-Add additional transcripts from non matriculated courses you may have taken and aced.
+Add additional transcripts from non-matriculated courses you may have taken and aced.

-Your Enrollment Counselor is a subject area expert and a resource for you to use.
+Your enrollment counselor is a subject area expert and a resource for you to use.
 It is in your best interests to enlist their help!